anjajevtovic/image-uploader-tool/README.md

 # Image Uploader

 This tool is based on Flask/Python and MongoDB.
-It has the following functionalities:
+It has the following functionalities:<br>
     1. uploading an image with a description to MongoDB using GridFS
     2. list all images with their description
     3. downloading selected image